-You tend not to take the security of your website seriously until your website one day gets hacked.
-Then you start to worry about restoring your website, trying to get back your full access and control.
-However, you could have avoided such problems with a little planning and some prevention and safety tips.
-In this article, we will be telling you about most important security aspects to consider for WordPress websites and the steps you can take to drop your potential vulnerabilities.
+The vast majority tend not to take the security of their website seriously until one day when it breaks.
+Then you start to worry about restoring, trying to get back your full access and control.
+But, you could have avoided such problems with a little planning and some prevention and safety tips.
+In this article, we will be telling you about the most important security aspects to consider for WordPress sites and the steps you can take to drop your vulnerabilities.

 Before discussing particular preventive measures, it is important to understand the two types of attacks that occur on WordPress sites: